MateusAndre1/Friend-Finder-Express-App/README.md

 This will be an app using express npm.

 * User will be prompted to answer 10 questions.
-* Questions will be a rating between 1 - 5 from agrees to disagrees.
+* Questions will be a rating between 1 - 5 from strongly agree to strongly disagrees.
 * Users will get matched with another user based on the questions answered.